simh/simh/0readme_ethernet.txt

      adapter prior trying to connect with SIMH, or the host may crash.
      The execlet is not written to create an I/O structure for the device.

-Building on OpenVMS Alpha and OpenVMS Integrety (IA64):
+Building on OpenVMS Alpha and OpenVMS Integrity (IA64):
   The current descrip.mms file will build simulators capable of using Ethernet support with them automatically.
 These currently are: VAX, VAX780, and PDP11.
 The descrip.mms driven builds will also build the pcap library and build and install the VCI execlet.

-  1. Fetch the VMS-PCAP zip file from:
+  1. Fetch the VMS-PCAP zip file from: http://simh.trailing-edge.com/sources/vms-pcap.zip
-	    http://simh.trailing-edge.com/sources/vms-pcap.zip
   2. Unzip it into the base of the SIMH distribution directory.
   3. Build the simulator(s) with MMS or MMK: